Please note: Due to shortage of staff today, our main phone line will not always be manned today. For all enquiries, please email email@example.com

 The Old Kitchen Tearoom and Courtyard are now open and will be operating a table service with visitors able to order food and drinks on a first come first serve basis.
-Please note, indoor diners are restricted to groups of 6 and all visitors to the house and tearoom must either use the NHS track and trace app or agree to leave their contact details with the Chawton House team.
+Please note, indoor diners are restricted to groups of 6.
+We offer seating for larger groups in our Courtyard.

 You will be able to purchase food and drink for takeaway at the Parkland Pantry, outside the Chawton House gates.
 See below for details.